Eyelid Lift Orlando

 Actual patients

-What is Eyelid Lift Surgery?
+What is Eyelid Lift Surgery for Excess Skin?

 The eye area is one of the first areas of the face to show signs of aging.
+This procedure is particularly effective for correcting drooping eyelid skin, a common concern as we age.
 An eyelid tuck, or “blepharoplasty” can be used to restore the youthful look of the eye area.
 Blepharoplasty surgery can be performed on either the upper or lower eyelids – or both.
-It may be safely combined with a facelift or forehead lift if needed, depending on your individual situation.
+Upper lid surgery usually addresses sagging eyelid skin.
+Lower lid surgery often focuses more on prominent fat pads, as well as excess skin.

 Sometimes, additional procedures are needed for special cases – where the upper or lower lid is droopy or incorrectly positioned.